 The Fall of Serious Money: a review of John Lanchesters, “Capital”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 This book started off like a small rock slowing rolling down a snowy hill that eventually turns into an avalanche.
-What you are left with at the end of the novel is … Continue reading
+What you are left with at the end of the novel is silence and white powder.
+John Lanchester’s novel borrows its title from the famous Karl Marx and his “Das Kapital”.
+Although, the book is … Continue reading

 Are shows like “Made in Chelsea” and “The Only Way is Essex” the modern versions of Anthony Trolllope’s works?

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Reality T.V. seems to be a love/hate genre.
-There are those who think that it is completely beneath them and, then the idea of watching rich people fight and argue with each … Continue reading
+There are those who think that it is completely beneath them and, then the idea of watching rich people fight and argue with each other on Semi-scripted sets ignites peoples passions.
+The general consensus about reality T.V. though, seems to be that it is vapid, soul-crushing, and … Continue reading